-All other financial instruments of the Group and the Fund are measured at fair value or carried at amounts not materially different from their fair values as at 31 December 2019 and 2018.
+All other financial instruments of the Group and the Fund are measured at fair value or carried at amounts not materially different from their fair values as at 31 December 2020 and 2019.

-(Amounts expressed in millions of Hong Kong dollars, unless otherwise stated.)
+Exchange Fund - Notes to the Financial Statements (continued) (Amounts expressed in millions of Hong Kong dollars, unless otherwise stated.)

-POSSIBLE IMPACT OF AMENDMENTS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE YEAR ENDED 31 DECEMBER 2019
+39 POSSIBLE IMPACT OF AMENDMENTS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE YEAR ENDED 31 DECEMBER 2020

-Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 December 2019 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 December 2020 and which have not been adopted in these financial statements.
 The new standards include:

-Effective for accounting periods beginning on or after
+Effective for accounting periods

+beginning on or after

+HKFRS 17 "Insurance Contracts" 1 January 2023